salex/vfwcash/README.md

 The GnuCash was set up to use the VFW's version of Fund Based Accounting.
 This became fairly simple and I thought it could be used by any Post or any organization that uses fund based accounting (most non-profit organizations)

-I felt I could share my work, but I work on a Mac and setting up Rails on Windows would probably be more than most VFW users could handle.
-Setting up Ruby on Windows is fairly straight forward (http://rubyinstaller.org) and so decided to write a command line interface to the models and Prawn PDF reports I had developed.
+I wanted to share my work, but I work on a Mac and setting up Rails on Windows would probably be more than most VFW users could handle.
+Setting up Ruby on Windows is fairly straight forward (http://rubyinstaller.org) and so I decided to write a command line interface to the models and Prawn PDF reports I had developed.
 Hopefully I can document how to use the CLI.

 ## Installation